katiestar99/ansible/docs/docsite/rst/dev_guide/platforms/openstack_guidelines.rst

-* It should be assumed that the cloud consumer does not know a bazillion details about the deployment choices their cloud provider made, and a best effort should be made to present one sane interface to the Ansible user regardless of deployer insanity.
+* It should be assumed that the cloud consumer does not know a bazillion details about the deployment choices their cloud provider made, and a best effort should be made to present one sane interface to the Assible user regardless of deployer insanity.
 * All modules should work appropriately against all existing known public OpenStack clouds.
-* It should be assumed that a user may have more than one cloud account that they wish to combine as part of a single Ansible-managed infrastructure.
+* It should be assumed that a user may have more than one cloud account that they wish to combine as part of a single Assible-managed infrastructure.

 Libraries
 ---------